ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/responsive_design.md

 ##### Example: Embedding a YouTube video

 In the following example, we want to display an embedded YouTube video that responds to the size and orientation of the device's screen.
-By adding `"layout=responsive"` to the `amp-youtube` element, the video resizes to fit the widow, and its aspect ratio is maintained according to the specified `width` and `height`.
+By adding `"layout=responsive"` to the [`amp-youtube`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-youtube.md', locale=doc.locale).url.path}}) element, the video resizes to fit the widow, and its aspect ratio is maintained according to the specified `width` and `height`.

 <div>
 <amp-iframe height="174" layout="fixed-height" sandbox="allow-scripts allow-forms allow-same-origin" resizable src="https://ampproject-b5f4c.firebaseapp.com/examples/responsive.youtube.embed.html"> <div overflow tabindex="0" role="button" aria-label="Show more">Show full code</div> <div placeholder></div> </amp-iframe></div>